 Filed in Child Custody, Divorce, on October 22, 2017

-Since using the new “Income Shares” model for calculating child support for about three months, I have a few observations about the statute both from a practice stand point and a client stand point.
+Since using the “Income Shares” model for calculating child support for a few years, I have a few observations about the statute both from a practice stand point and a client stand point.

 However, self-represented litigants (“SRLs”) are at a severe disadvantage.
 SRLs usually do not hire an attorney because they cannot afford to do so, or have had negative experiences with attorneys.
 As a result, they are stuck using the worksheet method.
 If they are seeking shared parenting time (146 overnights or more), two worksheets are required.